lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 An address can hold one (or more) permissions, enabling it to perform multiple _"actions"_ on an ERC725Account.
 Such _"actions"_ include **setting data** on the ERC725Account, **calling other contracts**, **transferring native tokens**, etc.

-To grant permission(s) to an `<address>`, set the following key-value pair below in the [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) storage of the ERC725Account linked to the Key Manager.
+To grant permission(s) to an `<address>`, set the following data key - value pair below in the [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) storage of the ERC725Account linked to the Key Manager.

 - **key:** `0x4b80742de2bf82acb3630000<address>`
 - **value:** one of the available permission below.
 To give multiple permission, see the Combining permissions section.